Science

 The Physics – Chemistry – Biology – 2nd Course sequence represents the recommended order of courses.
 These courses build on each other in content, and they progress in the degree of abstraction.
 However, a different sequence may be appropriate in certain cases.
 All requests for exceptions to course prerequisites will be subject to approval by the Science Curriculum Coordinator.

-Course Selection Documents for 2023-2024
+Course Selection Documents for 2024-2025

 The Women in STEM Club, WiSTEM, has great descriptions of the following optional courses, with student perspectives:

-Optional Course Descriptions - WiSTEM Site Anatomy and Physiology - Anatomy and Physiology Honor Astronomy - Astronomy Honor Biomedical Science Honor Climate Science and Social Change - Video Neuroimmunology Honor (formerly Body/Mind) Drawing for Understanding Field Science Engineering (both courses) Forensic Science - Forensics Science Honor Marine Science- Marine Science Honor |
+Optional Course Descriptions - WiSTEM Site Anatomy and Physiology - Anatomy and Physiology Honor Astronomy - Astronomy Honor Biomedical Science Honor Climate Science and Social Change - Video The History and Science of Sex, Gender, and Sexuality (New Course) Neuroimmunology Honor (formerly Body/Mind) Drawing for Understanding Field Science Engineering (both courses) Forensic Science - Forensics Science Honor Marine Science - Marine Science Honor |

 A Note on Summer Courses

-If you are thinking of taking a summer school course in order to “Get Ahead,” please know that even the most rigorous summer courses classes do not cover the material that we expect students to be fluent in for the AP courses.
+If you are thinking of taking a summer school course in order to “Get Ahead,” please know that even the most rigorous summer courses do not cover the material that we expect students to be fluent in for the AP courses.
 If a student takes a summer course in Biology, they will feel prepared for our Biology 1 courses, but completely underprepared for AP Biology.
 Students who have taken summer courses as a replacement for our courses have done far worse than they had hoped, and have regretted taking the summer course.

 Therefore, we highly recommend that students perform their own research over the summer.
 They should explore on their own, and make things on their own.
 They should find topics that interest them, learn as much as they can, and document their progress as well.